-Measuring the time of example 12.9a, we find that the loop takes at least one clock cycle more than the multiplication latency.
+Measuring the time of example 12.12a, we find that the loop takes at least one clock cycle more than the multiplication latency.
 The explanation is as follows: Both multiplications have to wait for the value of $x^{i-1}$ in xmm1 from the preceding iteration.
 Thus, both multiplications are ready to start at the same time.
 We would like the vertical multiplication in the ladder of figure 12.1 to start first, because it is part of the most critical dependency chain.
 But the microprocessor sees no reason to swap the order of the two multiplications, so the horizontal multiplication on figure 12.1 starts first.
 The vertical multiplication is delayed for one clock cycles, which is the reciprocal throughput of the floating point multiplication unit.
 The problem can be solved by putting the horizontal multiplication in figure 12.1 after the vertical multiplication:

 '''

-; Example 12.9b.
+; Example 12.12b.
 Taylor expansion

+; Example 12.12b.
+Taylor expansion

 movsd xmm2, [x] ; xmm2 = x

 movsd xmm1, [one] ; xmm1 = x^i

 xorps xmm0, xmm0 ; xmm0 = sum. initialize to 0

 mov eax, offset coeff ; point to c[i]

 L1: movapd xmm3, xmm1 ; copy x^i

 mulsd xmm1, xmm2 ; x^(i+1) (vertical multipl.)

 mulsd xmm3, [eax] ; c[i]x^i (horizontal multipl.)

 add eax, 8 ; point to c[i+1]

-cmp eax, offset coeff_end addsd xmm0, xmm3 ; sum += c[i] x^i
+cmp eax, offset coeff_end

+addsd xmm0, xmm3 ; sum += c[i] x^i

-jb L1 ; loop
+jb L1 ; xmm2 ; xmm2 ; loop

+; loop

+ib

+L1

 '''

-Here we need an extra instruction for copying $x^i$ (movapd xmm3, xmm1) so that we can make the vertical multiplication before the horizontal multiplication.
+Here we need an extra instruction for copying xi (movapd xmm3, xmm1) so that we can make the vertical multiplication before the horizontal multiplication.
 This makes the execution one clock cycle faster per iteration of the loop.